OpenPecha/Botok/README.md

 ## Acknowledgement

+**pybo** is an open source library for Tibetan NLP.

+We are always open to cooperation in introducing new features, tool integrations and testing solutions.

+Many thanks to companies and organizations who supported the development of pybo, especially:

-A big thanks to the Khyentse Foundation for contributing USD22,000 to support Drupchen and Sekou, our two linguist/programmers who kickstarted the project.
+* [Khyentse Foundation](https://khyentsefoundation.org) for contributing USD22,000 to kickstart the project
+* The [Barom/Esukhia canon project](http://www.barom.org) for sponsoring data creation